Karlukki/HexiPuzzle/readme.md

 3. ~~Rotate pieces with right click~~
 4. ~~Mirror pieces with spacebar~~
 5. ~~Make grid~~
-6. Snapping to grid and recognize taken cells
+6. ~~Snapping to grid and recognize taken cells~~

 ---

-7. Add multiple levels
+7. Add multiple level functionality
 8. Do mathematical calculations